You don’t always have the pleasure to meet a professional like Jesús Anguita Carpio. At Technologic Tapes we have been lucky enough to interview him.

 Anna: So, what you are saying is that as long as we go through “measurable parameters” we will be able to define and control the standards of each printer.

-Jesús: I could’ve not said it better myself.
+Jesús: Couldn’t have said it better myself.

-Jesús:On the contrary, I try to share one last message.
-On many occasions, a better printing quality or the optimization of production times does not happen precisely through the incorporation of the latest technologies or the equipment of the latest generation machinery, but rather, for the organization of production and more efficient quality management.
+Jesús:On the contrary, I try to give one last message: on many occasions, a higher print quality or the optimization of production times does not happen precisely by incorporating the latest technologies or the latest generation machinery equipment, but rather, by organization of production and for a more efficient quality management.